xinyi-wang02/ac2152024_group_X/README.md

 -   chmod +x docker-shell.sh
 -   ./docker-shell.sh

-After the container is running, type the following command:
--   http-server

 and paste "127.0.0.1:8080" in your browser to interact with the webpage.

 #### CI/CD Pipeline (`.github/workflows/ci-cd.yml`)

 We added CI/CD using GitHub Actions, such that we can trigger deployment using GitHub Events.
 Our yaml file which instantiates the actions can be found in `.github/workflows/ci-cd.yml`.

 Our CI/CD pipeline is triggered on pushes to the `main` or `harper_test_2` branches if the commit message contains "/run-ci-cd".
-It builds and runs a Docker container for deployment, authenticates to Google Cloud, and uses a containerized app to deploy services for the frontend and API while ensuring GCP credentials are securely passed to the container.
+It builds and runs a Docker container for deployment, authenticates to Google Cloud, and uses a containerized app to deploy services for the pipeline while ensuring GCP credentials are securely passed to the container.

+#### CI/CD Pipeline (`.github/workflows/unit_tests.yml`)

+Our unit_test now has a coverage of 82% and it was 58% before.
+We added many more test functions to ensure our pipeline can run smoothly everytime we would like to retrain and push a new version of model to model registry.
+We also functionized our training script in the model-training container and our tests covered everything except the signature of the model.

+#### CI/CD Pipeline (`.github/workflows/lint.yml`)

+We did not change the lint file.
+We used ruff as our linting tool.
+Everytime before we want to commit, we run the command pre-commit run --all-files.

 #### Test Container and Documentation (tests)